stevekinney/stevekinney.net/src/writing/svelte-stores.md

 That's it.
 The Svelte compiler looks at that `$` and says, "Oh, this must be a store!
 Let me subscribe to it and I'll unsubscribe from it when this component is removed."
 Boom.
 You're done.

 Another fun advantage to this is that you can use the same store in multiple components and they'll all be synchronized to the same value.
-I'll leave it as an exercise to the reader to try to just import an object, use it inline in their React component, _and_ make it so that each of the components using the object are using the same value in memory without relying on the Context API.
+I'll leave it as an exercise to the reader (i.e. you) to try to just import an object, use it inline in your React component, _and_ make it so that each of the components using the object are using the same value without relying on the Context API.

 ## Creating a Store

-Svelte provides three kinds of stores for you as part of its standard library: `writable`, `readable` and `derived` stores.
+Svelte provides three kinds of stores for you: `writable`, `readable` and `derived` stores.
 (Technically, these are really all just variations on `writable` stores—but that's neither here nor there.).

 ```ts
 import { writable } from 'svelte/stores';